Updated 2nd August 2020

-This section was compiled from LEAN and tips from local organisers.
+This section compiles tips from LEAN and local organisers.

-This guide primarily relates to logistical considerations before, during and after a small or medium-sized public events, such as discussion groups, workshops, and socials.
-It contains tips on how to make events accessible and welcoming, ways to follow up with newcomers and get them more engaged, and other related suggestions.
+This guide primarily relates to logistical considerations before, during and after small or medium-sized public events such as discussion groups, workshops, and socials.
+It contains tips on making public events accessible and welcoming, following up with newcomers to promote engagement, and other related suggestions.

 - Types of Events

 - Further Reading

 Types of Events

 See the EA Event Types Spreadsheet for a list containing information on different event characteristics, preparation, ideal audiences, group types and required skills and resources.
 The spreadsheet also links to further resources on most event types.
 The list is a work in progress, so please feel free to add comments.